pez-globo/pufferfish-software/deploy/README.md

     3. [Writing img to SD Card](#writing-img-to-sd-card)
 4. [References](#references)

+To start with a fresh setup, download the standard Pufferfish OS image and flash it to a SD Card by following the steps [here](#writing-img-to-sd-card)

 ### Installation (Development Environment)
 All the software components can be installed by running `setup.sh` on a terminal.

 ```sh
 $ ./install.sh
 ```